KittenzExe/arc/README.md

 # arc
-making an online rhythm game in pygame (Current uploaded version: V0.2.6(Spindal)
+## Making an online rhythm game in pygame... help
+Developed by KittenzExe

+# Information (Please read)
 If you try and download it now, it wont work.
-Firebase data is localy stored and not shared at the moment. (aka, its on my desktop lmfao)
+Firebase data is localy stored and not shared at the moment. (aka, its on my desktop for security reasons)

-Very **very** work in progress (still learning pygame)
+Very **very** work in progress

-README.md created on 14th of December 2022

-Project Started 10th of December 2022
+# Versions:
+- Release: V0.1.1
+- Spindal: V0.2.6
+- (Currently Matching)

+# Frequently Asked Questions:
+## Soon tm

-# Pre-requisites
+# Pre-requisites for editing:
 Required installs for editing:
 ```
 pip install pygame